ysBach/SNU_AOpython/_sources/chaps/prerequisites/00-1_Softwares.md

 ### Why We Chose Slack

-Slack is a software to make co-work easier; basically a "chatting app".
+Slack is software to make co-work easier; it's basically a "chatting app".
 We chose this for our communication platform because

-1. It is **OS-independent**: Windows, mac, Linux, iOS, Android, Windows Phone, etc all can use slack without much difference.
-It works perfectly even on web-browsers.
+1. It is **OS-independent**: Windows, Mac, Linux, iOS, Android, Windows Phone, etc. can all use Slack without much difference.
+It works perfectly, even on web browsers.
-2. Supports channels (public, closed, private)
+2. Supports channels (public, closed, and private).
-3. It is widely used among company, labs, researchers, developers, ... .
-It might be helpful for your future to get used to this widely used software as early as possible when you are allowed to make mistakes.
+3. It is widely used among companies, labs, researchers, developers, etc. It might be helpful for your future to get used to this widely used software as early as possible, when you are allowed to make mistakes.
-4. Codes can be inserted (shown) cleanly than any other platforms (Kakaotalk, Line, Facebook, ...).
+4. Codes can be inserted (shown) more cleanly than on any other platform (Kakaotalk, Line, Facebook, etc.).
-5. Can be integrated with, e.g., github, Dropbox, and Google Drive.
+5. It can be integrated with, e.g., GitHub, Dropbox, and Google Drive.
 6. All content inside Slack is searchable, including files, conversations, and people.

-Especially, 1, 4 and 5 are the main reasons we dropped Kakao-talk or the likes which we've used for years.
+Especially 1, 4, and 5 are the main reasons we dropped Kakaotalk or the like, which we've used for years.

 ### Tips for Slack

 ![](../figs/slack.png)

-In our workspace, ``2020ao1.slack.com``, you can see the left side bar:
+In our workspace, ``2020ao1.slack.com``, you can see the left sidebar:

 * At the top, you can see the workspace name and your ID.
-Click it and set your profile from the drop down menu.
+Click it and set your profile from the drop-down menu.

-* ``All Threads``: to see "threads", which you will learn as time goes.
+* ``All Threads``: to see "threads", which you will learn as time goes by.
-* ``Channels``: "boards" or "chatting channel" (게시판; 채팅채널)
+* ``Channels``: "boards" or "chatting channels" (게시판; 채팅채널)
 * ``Direct Messages``: You may click a person's ID and send private messages.
 * ``Invite People``: You will see what it means after clicking it.
-* ``Apps``: Slack has powerful "integration" with third party apps such as Google Drive and Github.
-You can add your own github repo and make it to send summary message to your group's channel so that everyone can share information about the updates easily.
+* ``Apps``: Slack has powerful "integration" with third-party apps such as Google Drive and GitHub.
+You can add your own GitHub repo and make it send a summary message to your group's channel so that everyone can easily share information about the updates.

-You will mostly use the channels which will be made based on your group topics (e.g., ``#active_comet``, ``#GRB``, ``#satellites``).
+You will mostly use the channels that will be made based on your group topics (e.g., ``#active_comet``, ``#GRB``, ``#satellites``).

-Messaging is similar to Facebook or Instagram system + markdown.
+Messaging is similar to the Facebook or Instagram system with Markdown.

 * Use ``@`` to call (tag) a person, such as "@Yoonsoo"
 * Use ``#`` to tag a channel
 * Markdown (slightly different from major markdowns):
-  * **Bold**: Embrace with asterisk (``*bold*``)
+  * **Bold**: Embrace with an asterisk (``*bold*``)
   * *Italic*:  Embrace with underscore (``_italic_``)
-  * ~~Strike~~:  Embrace with tilde (``~strikethru~``)
+  * ~~Strike~~:  Embrace with a tilde (``~strikethru~``)
   * `short code`: Embrace with one single back quote (`)
   * For long codes or [preformatted](https://www.thoughtco.com/preformatted-text-3468275), embrace with three back quotes (```):